 - Enough flat land, void of rocks and roots to set your group’s tents.
-If some in your party snore, you’ll want to have a bit of distance from those tents.
+If some in your party snore, you will want to have a bit of distance from those tents.

 - When placing tents, pay attention to the wind direction and set the tents upwind of where you expect to have a fire to avoid smoky tents.

-- Stay away from totally dead trees that look unstable – you don’t want a strong wind to fell a tree right onto your tent.
+- Stay away from totally dead trees that look unstable – you do not want a strong wind to fell a tree right onto your tent.

 - Make sure there is a water source within reasonable walking distance from your site.
 Know the local regulations that typically say you need to camp at least 100 or 200’ away from a water feature.

 - Ideally, find the remains of a fire ring, which often happens even in the wild if the setting is right.
 You can improve the ring to protect the fire and there may be some good, dry partial burnt logs for your fire.
-If you can’t find a fire ring, you can make your own, I will go into more detail on building a fire ring (and building a fire) in a future post.
+If you can’t find a fire ring, you can make your own.

-- Also ideal would be a big fallen log or a few flat-top big rocks at the site for sitting and relaxing later on around a fire and eating.
+- Also, ideal would be a big fallen log or a few flat-top big rocks at the site for sitting and relaxing later around a fire and eating.

 Setting up Tents

-If you haven’t done much camping or you have a new tent, definitely practice setting up your tent at home before the trip.
+If you have not done much camping or you have a new tent, practice setting up your tent at home before the trip.
 That way you know all the pieces are there and you have a feel for how to set up the tent rapidly.
 That is particularly helpful if you find your site and it is raining or about to rain.

 If there are any insects around, make sure your tent openings are always zipped closed.